 - Are you a Certified Public Accountant (CPA)?

 Not all accountants are CPA’s.
 It means they have college credits equivalent to a Masters of Science in Accounting.
 They also worked at least 1 year under a certified accountant.
 Lastly they passed the CPA exam, which averages a 50% pass rate.
 This certification is handy for tax purposes.

 Outsource Accounting Firm Interview

-Although this isn’t a standard accountant interview, since a firm must agree to take you on as a client, still treat as one.
+This isn’t a standard accountant interview, since a firm must agree to take you on as a client.
+Still treat as one!
 Below are critical questions to ask during your meeting.

 - What are some typical clients you serve?